-Tranmere sign O'Connor on permanent deal
+Tranmere sign O'Connor and Hawkes

-Lee O'Connor: Tranmere Rovers sign Celtic midfielder on permanent deal
+Lee O'Connor & Josh Hawkes: Tranmere Rovers sign Celtic and Sunderland midfielders on permanent deals

 Last updated on .From the section Tranmere

-Tranmere Rovers have signed Lee O'Connor from Scottish Premiership side Celtic on a permanent deal until the summer of 2024.
+Tranmere Rovers have signed midfielders Lee O'Connor from Celtic and Josh Hawkes from Sunderland for undisclosed fees, on two-and-a-half year deals.

-The 21-year-old defender or midfielder has played 17 games for Rovers this season, having also featured 42 times last term on a similar loan stint.
+Republic of Ireland Under-21 international O'Connor, 21, has played 17 games for Rovers this season, having impressed on loan the previous season.

+Hawkes, 22, scored one goal in 17 Rovers outings before his recall by the Wearsiders earlier this month.

+"As soon as I heard Tranmere wanted to make it permanent, it was something I was keen to do," Hawkes said.

+"It's really important for me at this stage of my career to be playing week in, week out."

-Republic of Ireland Under-21 O'Connor began his career at Manchester United but left without a senior appearance.
+O'Connor began his career at Manchester United but left without a senior appearance, and was limited to one Challenge Cup game in his time at Celtic Park.

-"I've loved my time here so far," O'Connor told the club website.
+"I've loved my time here so far," he told the club website.

 "I've really felt at home since my first day.
 Not only am I enjoying it personally but I think I'm developing really well and I just want to continue that.